kenny791/T1A2-Portfolio/README.md

 ## Functionality and Features
 The design of the website is intended to be minimalist and clean, providing a quick overview of the person, and as well all contact information.
 The is achiveved with the following features:
-- Home page: Contains a portrait, name and short description.
+- Index page: Contains a portrait, name and short description.
 - About page: Provides more details of the technical skills, relevant experience, education, and interests.
 A PDF of the resume can be downloaded here.
 - Blog page: Blog posts can be feautred with a large image and headline.
 - Contact page: Allows for prospecitve employers to view social media links to peruse projects and interests, in additional to contact information if they would like to reach out personally.